 • To familiarise skippers and crews with safety and emergency equipment, its purpose, deployment, and use.

-An SSSC certificate will be issued by Yachting Australia to successful candidates and will be valid for a period of 5 years.
+An SSSC certificate will be issued by Australian Sailing to successful candidates and will be valid for a period of 5 years.

 The Theory component of the syllabus comprises four sections.

 1. Yacht preparation